-Performance-vesting awards often provide for a range of payouts.
+Performance-vesting awards most often provide for a range of payouts based upon performance with respect to the underlying performance metrics.
 For example, if the threshold level of performance is achieved, 50 percent of the award will be earned; if the target level of performance is achieved, 100 percent of the award will be earned; and if the maximum level of performance is achieved, 200 percent of the award will be earned.

-As shown in the chart at right, a majority of performance-vesting awards granted by OFS companies provide for a maximum payout equal to 200 percent of the target.
+As shown in the chart to the right, most performance-vesting awards granted by E&P companies provide for a maximum payout equal to 200 percent of the target.
 This observation is consistent with our 2018 report.